Last Updated: September 1, 2022

 - California Privacy Rights under the CCPA

 What information do we collect?

-- Automatically collected: IP Address, user agent, and the referring URL.
-When you visit our website we automatically receive your IP address and information such as the user-agent of your web browser.
-This information is provided to us and every other website that you visit on the Internet by your web browser.
+- Information automatically collected: IP Address, log data, user agent, and the referring URL.
+When you visit our website we automatically receive your IP address and information such as the user-agent of your web browser (e.g. ISP, brower type, referring/exit pages, files viewed, operating system, date/time stamp, and/or clickstream data to analyze trends in the aggregate and administer the website.
+This information is provided to us by your web browser.

 What information do we know about you?

 We don’t request or require you to provide personal information to access our website.
 As noted above, we may receive your IP address and user agent automatically.
 If you optionally elect to use our chat feature or fill out our early access request form, we will receive your Name, Email, Phone number, and Company name as well as your stated interest in our products.
 If you sign up for a user account or subscription, we will collect your contact information (name, email, phone number, job title, company name, payment information (in the event users purchase a report), and other information provided by the user).

 How do we use the information we collect?